Privacy Notice

 In certain circumstances, as a data subject, you have the right to object to the processing of your data.

-In the event that we carry out any direct marketing (which we currently do not, with any personal data), you have the absolute right to object to the processing of your personal data.
+Where we use your data to carry out any direct marketing you have the absolute right to object to the processing of your personal data.
 The method of objection to such processing will appear in the subject of the direct marketing in question.

 You also have the right to object to the processing of your data where a data controller processes personal data on for purpose of a public task or under legitimate interests.
 Please note that we do not carry out any data processing under either of these lawful mechanisms, as such, the right to object in these specific circumstances do not apply.